mcarvin8/apex-tests-git-delta/README.md

   --json  Format output as json.

 DESCRIPTION
-  Given 2 git commits, this plugin will parse all of the commit messages between this range, including the '--from' commit, and return the delta Apex test class string.
+  Given 2 git commits, this plugin will parse all of the commit messages between this range and return the delta Apex test class string.
 This can be used to execute delta deployments.

 EXAMPLES
     $ sf apex-tests-git-delta delta --from "abcdef" --to "ghifb" --regular-expression "regex.txt" --output "runTests.txt"